Trusted WordPress tutorials, when you need them most.

 On the other hand, if you recently noticed suspicious activity on your WordPress site, then you should immediately expire all existing user passwords and ask everyone to update their passwords.

-Having said that, let’s see how you can expire passwords and force users to change passwords in WordPress.
+With that in mind, let’s see how you can expire passwords and force users to change passwords in WordPress.

 Force Users to Change Passwords in WordPress